jrfonseca/drmingw/README.md

     drmingw -i

-Dr. Mingw will register itself as the JIT debugger by writting into the system registry.
+Dr. Mingw will register itself as the JIT debugger by writing into the system registry.
 Make sure you have Administrator rights.
 See [this page](http://msdn.microsoft.com/en-us/library/windows/desktop/bb204634.aspx) for more information on how this works.

-If the installation is sucessful, the following message box should appear:
+If the installation is successful, the following message box should appear:

 ![Install](img/install.png)

-To enable other options they must be set them allong with the **-i** option.
+To enable other options they must be set them along with the **-i** option.
 For example,

     drmingw -i -v